mozilla/fxa/features/FxA-107-security-event-history/README.md

 ~~If the false-positive rate seems low enough then we will proceed to Phase 3.~~

-Phase 2 was not prioritized because we felt that letting users skip sign-in confirmation when they login from a device that they previously logged into within a given timeframe, was greater than the impact finding false positive rates.
+Phase 2 was de-prioritized for other work, and was not completed.
+We felt that letting users skip sign-in confirmation when they login from a device that they previously logged into within a given timeframe, was greater than the impact of finding false positive rates.

 ### Phase 3 (IP Profiling)

-IP Profiling was deploy on 11-24-2016.
+IP Profiling was deployed on 11-24-2016.
 In this version, users would get to skip sign-in confirmation if they met the following security
 requirements: